Liane Cartman: Family

 Liane is the single mother of 10-year-old Eric.
 She has a kind and soft voice and shows great deference towards him.
-Like her son, she denies Eric's obesity, and also says he's big-boned; Liane likes to give him food smothered between normal and junk food, notably in "Cartman Gets an Anal Probe", she gave him a "chocolate chicken pot pie with icing on top".
+Like her son, she denies Eric's obesity, and also says he's big-boned, however it was confirmed in the episode "Fat Camp" that she lied about it all along; Liane likes to give him food smothered between normal and junk food, such as in "Cartman Gets an Anal Probe", she gave him a "chocolate chicken pot pie with icing on top".
 Though Eric and Liane share a great bond with each other, in later seasons, she feels stern about his poor actions, which resolves further in later episodes.
-Notably, in "PC Principal Final Justice", Cartman and Liane argue, until the former pulls out a gun, in which the latter also responds in the same way, and gets Cartman to listen to her.
-Liane has also felt tired of her son misbehaving in recent episodes, from being embarrassed at Eric for not getting his shot to her losing her job and moving from their original home to Coney Island Hotdog.
+During "PC Principal Final Justice", Cartman and Liane argue, until the former pulls out a gun, in which the latter also responds in the same way, and gets Cartman to listen to her.
+Liane has also gotten tired of her son misbehaving in recent episodes, from being embarrassed at Eric for not getting his shot to her losing her job as a real estate agent and moving from their original home to Coney Island Hotdog, she finally stops giving into Eric after he tries to give her breast enlargement surgery.

 Liane and Eric have an extended family, who was first shown in "Merry Christmas, Charlie Manson!".
-The two, along with her son's other friends, who are Stan, Kyle, and Kenny, are in Nebraska to visit Liane's relatives - most of which are similar to Cartman, with the same speech impediments, as well as catchphrases such as "Respect Mah Authoritah!" or "Kickass!".
-Liane's relatives are parents Harold and Mabel (who died prior to Cartmanland), brothers Howard and Stinky, and grandmother Florence.
+The two, along with her son's other friends, who are Stan, Kyle, and Kenny, are in Nebraska to visit Liane's relatives - most of which are similar to Cartman, with the same speech mannerisms, as well as catchphrases such as "Respect Mah Authoritah!" or "Kickass!".
+Liane's relatives are parents Harold and Mabel (who died prior to Cartmanland), brothers Howard, Stinky and Bob, and grandmother Florence.
 She also has a sister-in-law named Lisa, two nephews named Elvin and Fred, and a niece named Alexandra.
 Her family, as well as other members of the Cartman family (who've also appeared in the episode) makes an appearance in the beginning of Cartmanland at Mabel's funeral.